Partnerships crumbled, billion-dollar condo plans collapsed and commercial bankruptcies climbed.

 “Nobody ever imagined that the whole world would be under this pestilence, where nothing is normal,” said commercial real estate attorney Joshua Stein.
 “You thought you had done an allocation of risks — and all of a sudden along comes this risk that nobody had ever thought of.”

-With the start of the new year, The Real Deal looked at some of the largest and most intriguing lawsuits to come out of the real estate world in 2020.
+With the start of the new year, The Real Deal took a close look at some of the biggest and most intriguing lawsuits to come out of the real estate world in 2020.

 Here’s what we found: